laugustine2/craftinginterpreters/challenges/ch12/challenges.md

 * [Implementation](./getter-methods)

 # 3. What are the trade-offs between approaches to accessing an object’s fields from outside of its own methods and why might a language prefer one or the other?

+Disallowing access to an object's fields reduces access to the internal state of the object to that of it's API (public methods).
+On the other hand, allowing access to the internal state is simpler with less boiler plate.